cloudera/copilot/docs/source/users/index.md

     alt='Screen shot of JupyterLab with Jupyter AI&apos;s chat panel active.
 A Python function is selected, the user has "What does this code do?" as their prompt, and the user has chosen to include the selection with their message.' class="screenshot" />

-Below your message, you will see Jupyternaut's response.
+Below your message, you will see Cloudera Copilot's response.

 <img src="../_static/chat-explain-code-output.png"
     alt="Screen shot of Jupyter AI's chat panel, showing an answer to the question asked above." class="screenshot" />

-You can copy Jupyternaut's response to the clipboard so that you can paste it into your notebook, or into any other application.
-You can also choose to replace the selection with Jupyternaut's response by clicking "Replace selection" before you send your message.
+You can copy Cloudera Copilot's response to the clipboard so that you can paste it into your notebook, or into any other application.
+You can also choose to replace the selection with Cloudera Copilot's response by clicking "Replace selection" before you send your message.

 :::{warning}
 :name: replace-selection